When comparing Mazatlan vs Puerto Vallarta, which do you go for?

 The tourist hub is the pride of Jalisco, with thousands of visitors every year flocking to its beachside bars and lounges.

 We’re here to pit these two Mexican hotspots against each other to see which one you should book a visit to.

 Situated on the Pacific coastline of Mexico, Mazatlan can be all things for all people.
 It’s one of the best spots in Mexico to just relax on the beach and soak in some sun for a cheap getaway.

-It’s also one of the best spots in Mexico for big-game fishing, as well as the best spot in the Sinaloan region for local history spanning back to the 1800s.
+It’s also one of the best places in Mexico for big-game fishing, as well as the best spot in the Sinaloan region for local history spanning back to the 1800s.

 Is Mazatlan Safe?